amir-ben-shimol/intro-cli/README.md

 ## 🛠️ Usage

-### Setting Up the Onboarding Script
+### Setting Up the intro Script

-1. Add the following `prepare` script to your `package.json` to run the onboarding message automatically after running `npm install`:
+1. Add the following `prepare` script to your `package.json` to run the intro message automatically after running `npm install`:

 ```json
 "scripts": {